Oneiros101/custom-scripts/README.md

 It supports two modes:

--   **--here**: Marks the current working directory as completed
+-   **--here**: Marks the current working directory as completed **--partial**: Marks the current working directory as partially completed
 -   **--path PATH**: Marks a specific file or directory as completed
 ----------------------------------------------------------------------